zegetech/zegetech.github.io/_posts/2019-01-16-kanban-vs-scrum.md

 There is an obscene number of tools that can be used to make the workflow management with both Scrum and kanban frameworks more efficient.
 While these tools generally cut across both frameworks there are those that, in my opinion, are more inclined to a specific framework.
 I will categorize them as such.
 For Scrum there is [Jira](https://www.atlassian.com/software/jira), [Targetprocess](https://www.targetprocess.com/), [Planbox](https://www.planbox.com/), [Pivotal tracker](https://www.pivotaltracker.com/)[Vivify Scrum](https://www.vivifyscrum.com/), and  [clickup](https://clickup.com/),
 While those that are more inclined to the kanban include [LeanKit](https://leankit.com/), [Asana](https://app.asana.com/), and [Trello](https://trello.com/)

+Watch out for the next post where we will go into measuring process efficiency, measuring tasks and project velocity.